tacklesta/LetsChat/README.md

 # LetsChat
-Chat application based on react and firebase.
+An integrated chat application based on React and Firebase with social account authentication with the help firebase.

-Initial version can be accessed here:
+Initial version of the application can be accessed here:

                             https://letschat10.netlify.app/